Roof-Edge Protection System

 Optional powder coating

 Tested as compliant with national and international Standards

 No welding required

-Interclamp RoofRail is a modular system of permanent freestanding handrails for fall prevention on roof perimeters and the designation of access ways for maintenance personnel and fire escapes on roof tops, suitable for both retrofit and new build.
+Interclamp RoofRail is a modular system of freestanding handrails for fall prevention on roof perimeters and the designation of access ways for maintenance personnel and fire escapes on roof tops, suitable for both retrofit and new build.
 As RoofRail is non-penetrative, it eliminates the risk of leaks associated with traditional systems which penetrate the roof membrane, thus alleviating the need for weatherproofing around posts and minimising installation risks, lead-times and costs.
 The system is low-profile, sliding easily beneath existing rooftop obstructions and providing minimal trip hazard once installed.
 Where required to meet regulations, a kickplate/toeboard is offered.

 For new asphalt roofs, please seek advice from your asphalt supplier or manufacturer, as tiles may be required under the base assemblies to prevent the system from sinking into the softer surface.
 Heavier duty fixed rails can be designed to meet most loads and comply with BS 6180.
 Interclamp previously marketed RoofRail-type systems designed to prevent roof-top falls under the Easyguard name.